The Complicated Issue of Child Custody

 County-specific local rules sometimes include critical procedural information, such as electronic filing requirements.
-If procedure isn’t strictly adhered to, your case can be impacted and the Court can impose serious consequences.
+If you don't adhere to the proper rules and procedures, you may face serious consequences in court.

 Who Gets Parental Rights?

-Once the Court has issued an order acknowledging the father, however, the mother and father are seen by the Court as “standing upon equal ground,” when determining the important issues surrounding custody.
+Once the Court has issued an order acknowledging the father, however, the mother and father are seen by the Court as “standing upon equal ground,” when establishing the important issues surrounding custody.

 In Ohio, the person with custody of a child has “the right to ultimate legal and physical control of the child.”

-Legal custody in Ohio is not limited to parents or blood relatives though, and in some instances the Court may determine the best interests of the child are served by awarding legal custody to another, unrelated person.
+Legal custody in Ohio is not limited to parents or blood relatives, though, and in some instances, the Court may determine that the interests of the child are best served by giving legal custody to another, unrelated person.
 This can occur when issues such as addiction or abuse prevent parents from adequately demonstrating to the Court their ability to properly care for their children.

 The Courts throughout Ohio retain jurisdiction over custodial matters involving children until they reach the age of eighteen.
-This means that during divorce proceedings when a child’s custodial circumstances may be changing, the Court has a duty to ensure the welfare of the child has been properly addressed.
+This means that during divorce proceedings when a child’s custodial circumstances may be changing, the Court must ensure the welfare of the child has been properly addressed.

 The State of Ohio has shed the term visitation and, instead, uses the phrase parenting time to describe the non-custodial parent’s time with the child.
 This block of parenting time varies, but some counties provide visitation schedules according to local rules as a starting point.
 Consulting with your attorney or contacting your court or county’s website will be helpful.